word-club/backend/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style
-We use `black` library for linting and `isort` library for imports management in all of the python files.
+We use [black](https://pypi.org/project/black/) library for linting.

 ## License
 By contributing, you agree that your contributions will be licensed under its GNU General Public License.